backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - How Terraform works?.md

 	- *Apply the changes* using the `terraform apply` command.

 ### Understanding `init`
+- `terraform init` is a safe command which **can be run as many times as required without impacting the architecture**.
+- If the registry is not provided then terraform uses the *default registry of `registry.terraform.io`* to download the plugins.
+- **Each time we add a new provider in the configuration file we have to run `terraform init`**.
 - When we initialize a workspace, Terraform will attempt to download the provider versions specified by the workspace's lock file.
 	- *If the lock file DOES NOT exist, Terraform will use the `required_providers` block to determine the provider version and create a new lock file (`.terraform.lock.hcl`)*.
 	- If *neither exists*, Terraform will search for a matching provider and *download the latest version*.